gagan23cs/MutualFunds/README.md

 The Mutual Funds Performance Prediction System is a machine learning based application that predicts the future performance of mutual funds using historical data.
 The system helps investors make better financial decisions by analyzing trends and forecasting returns.

+## Problem Statement

+Investors often struggle to identify high-performing mutual funds due to the large amount of financial data available.
+This project aims to analyze historical mutual fund data and use machine learning algorithms to predict future NAV trends, helping investors make informed investment decisions.

  ## System Architecture

 The system follows a client-server architecture: